Delanie Walker Regrets Not Playing with Tom Brady

 And people got to realize 1 out of 8 men.

-will experience prostate cancer and 1 out of 6 black males will experience prostate cancer.
+will experience prostate cancers and 1 out of 6 black males will experience prostate cancer.

 So this campaign just helps you catch it early, get screened, because if you can catch cancer early, we can, we can treat it.